 For example, during stage 3, slow delta waves work to clean out the brain, and HGH (Human Growth Hormone) repairs and builds muscle tissue.
 When we experience shortened or interrupted sleep, we are missing out on time in each one of these stages—depriving our body of what it needs to function correctly.

 Two benefits of sleep that are especially important during the coronavirus outbreak are improved immune function and reduced stress levels.
 Below, we will outline how sleep aids these two vital components of health.

 When viruses and bacteria enter the body, our immune system works to neutralize those that are harmful.
 It develops specific antibodies to attack each invader—ensuring they don’t make us sick.
 Without adequate sleep, our immune system becomes sluggish and cannot identify harmful intruders or develop and deploy antibodies quickly.

 Sleep helps activate our T Cells (White Blood Cells), which are responsible for assisting the immune system in destroying potential threats.
 Additionally, sleep produces a protein called which improves cell-to-cell communication within the immune system, allowing it to direct antibodies toward invaders efficiently.

 Without proper sleep, the immune system will not function as it should, which could result in harmful pathogens getting past our defensive barriers—making us ill.
 As the coronavirus spreads, a robust immune system remains our best defense against infection and overcoming symptoms.

 When there is an excessive amount of cortisol and adrenaline in the body, the nervous system has to work overtime—putting a strain on other parts of the body, including the immune system.

-When we’ve had a full night of sleep, we are better equipped to deal with high stress levels.
-Sleep helps to lower cortisol levels, boosts our alertness, helps with decision making, and keeps us emotionally balanced.
+When we’ve had a full night of sleep, we are better equipped to deal with high-stress levels.
+Sleep helps toboosts our alertness, helps with decision making, and keeps us

 How to Ensure a Good Night’s Sleep?